sharontherese/latin-mass-funeral/content/about-2.md

 I have an [FAQ ](https://www.latinmasswedding.com/resources/faqs/)page to get you started.

+I also have a [personal site](http://awildsostenuto.wordpress.com) full of fun and exciting research and Catholic content.

+# Services

-If you would like help with certain elements of Latin Mass wedding planning (that a lay person can provide), such as making a program, performing research, please [contact me](https://www.latinmasswedding.com/#contact) for a quote.
+If you would like help with certain elements of Latin Mass wedding planning, please [contact me](https://www.latinmasswedding.com/#contact) for a quote.
+Examples include:

-Lastly, I have a [personal site](http://awildsostenuto.wordpress.com) full of fun and exciting research and Catholic content.
+* Research: such as discovery and history of regional or ethnic Catholic wedding customs
+* Reference/Consultations: such as customized planning help based on your diocese and resources
+* Mass programs: creation of 2+page wedding programs based on your needs

 ![](/uploads/_MG_0753-min.JPG)